 Society for the Protection of New Hampshire Forests.
 2007.
 Quabbin to Cardigan Initiative.
-Concord, NH
+Society for the Protection of New Hampshire Forests.
+Concord, NH.

 Society for the Protection of New Hampshire Forests, The Nature Conservancy NH Field Office.
 2005.
 New Hampshire's Changing Landscape 2005.
 Society for the Protection of New Hampshire Forests.
 Concord, NH.